jfpatrick/pyqt-tutorial/docs/source/80-accpy.rst

 comes with a set of packages and a command-line tool (called ``acc-py``) for small operations like project creation, CI setup, documentation, project release, etc.  It also comes with its own package repository.

+BE/BI's project template is based on Acc-Py base template, but adds a great deal of features over it.
+Nonetheless it is useful to know what features Acc-Py offers too.

 .. note:: Acc-Py documentation is available on Confluence
     `at this link <https://wikis.cern.ch/display/ACCPY/Accelerating+Python+Home>`_.
     More technical documentation is also available on ReadTheDocs